Ouster, Inc. (OUST) Falls More Steeply Than Broader Market: What Investors Need to Know

 Market participants will be closely following the financial results of Ouster, Inc. in its upcoming release.
 The company plans to announce its earnings on March 2, 2026.
-In that report, analysts expect Ouster, Inc. to post earnings of -$0.39 per share.
-This would mark year-over-year growth of 18.75%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $40.85 million, up 35.76% from the year-ago period.
+The company's upcoming EPS is projected at -$0.39, signifying a 18.75% increase compared to the same quarter of the previous year.
+Meanwhile, our latest consensus estimate is calling for revenue of $40.85 million, up 35.76% from the prior-year quarter.

-In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of -$1.53 per share and a revenue of $148 million, indicating changes of +26.44% and 0%, respectively, from the former year.
+OUST's full-year Zacks Consensus Estimates are calling for earnings of -$1.53 per share and revenue of $148 million.
+These results would represent year-over-year changes of +26.44% and 0%, respectively.

-Investors should also note any recent changes to analyst estimates for Ouster, Inc. These latest adjustments often mirror the shifting dynamics of short-term business patterns.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the business outlook.
+Investors might also notice recent changes to analyst estimates for Ouster, Inc. These revisions typically reflect the latest short-term business trends, which can change frequently.
+Consequently, upward revisions in estimates express analysts' positivity towards the business operations and its ability to generate profits.

-The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
-Over the past month, there's been no change in the Zacks Consensus EPS estimate.
-Ouster, Inc. is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has witnessed an unchanged state.
+Ouster, Inc. presently features a Zacks Rank of #3 (Hold).

 The Electronics - Miscellaneous Components industry is part of the Computer and Technology sector.
-This industry, currently bearing a Zacks Industry Rank of 35, finds itself in the top 15% echelons of all 250+ industries.
+With its current Zacks Industry Rank of 44, this industry ranks in the top 18% of all industries, numbering over 250.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report